10 min read

 Exhale your breath slowly until you are entirely out of breath.

-Instead of inhaling immediately, hold the emptiness for as long as possible.
-You know you are ready to inhale when your body initiates the gasp reflex, feeling as though you have to take a breath.
+Instead of inhaling immediately, hold the emptiness for as long as you can.
+You know you are ready to inhale when your body initiates the gasp reflex, where you feel like you must take a breath.